alucryd/oxyromon/README.md

 Download No-Intro and Redump DAT files and import them into oxyromon

-Redump ofers direct downloads, but no summary, whereas No-Intro offers a summary but no direct downloads.
-For now the No-intro counterpart will only tell you if an update is available, but the Redump one is able to download brand new dats and update those you've already imported.
+Redump offers direct downloads, but no summary, whereas No-Intro offers a summary but no direct downloads.
+For now, the No-intro counterpart will only tell you if an update is available, but the Redump one is able to download brand new dats and update those you've already imported.